 We are happy to offer our customers new plant varieties including many that are exclusive to Song Sparrow or extremely difficult to locate.
 Our selections are based upon many outstanding features including flowers, foliage, form, and extended seasonal interest, combined with ease of culture.
 We hope you enjoy these selections!>New in 2014 Varieties

 We have many more plants than we are able to fit into our catalog!
-Please browse this page to see the plants that are only available for order online and that we have added throughout the year.>Only Available on the Web Varieties
+Please browse here to see the plants that are listed only online and to find new items that have been added through the year.>Only Available on the Web Varieties

 Evergreens in the garden offer year-round color and beauty, create structure and a sense of permanence, and provide beautiful texture from a variety of foliage.